CondeNast/gtm-docs/third-party-ecommerce-membership.md

 across Condé Nast's editorial websites.
 This makes sense; owned-and-operated editorial websites _mostly_ work the same way (Compass, Verso, and other mature markets), use the same cookie management platform (CMP) - OneTrust -, achieve the exact same goals, and are easy enough to  apply a broad-strokes approach to tagging.
-This allows Condé Nast to quite easily get an identical TD, Permutive, GA, and so on, setup running across all of the editorial sites.
+This allows Condé Nast to quite easily get an identical TD, Permutive, Google Analytics, and so on, setup running across all of the editorial sites.

 It is worth questioning the scalability of this approach, however.
 Each brand in each market has a